jakelevi1996/aims/scripts/course_1_dei/README.md

 ## Plotting samples from the GP prior

 Samples from the prior of a Gaussian Process can be plotted using the command `python scripts/course_1_dei/plot_prior_samples.py`.
-Samples from 2 different Gaussian processes (each with a squared exponential kernel) are shown below:
+Samples from 2 different Gaussian Processes (each with a squared exponential kernel) are shown below:

 ![](https://github.com/jakelevi1996/aims/blob/main/scripts/course_1_dei/Results/Protected/Samples_from_GP_prior,_GP___GaussianProcess(prior_mean_func_Constant(offset_3),_kernel_func_SquaredExponential(length_scale_0.1,_kernel_scale_1),_noise_std_0.001).png?raw=true)